-Fortunately, addiction rehab facilities provide treatment to people suffering from cocaine addiction.
-Inpatient programs like Vertava Health of Massachusetts provide on-site detoxification and evidence-based behavioral therapies.
+Fortunately, we provide cocaine addiction treatment in Massachusetts to help people struggling to stop on their own.
+Inpatient programs provide on-site detoxification and evidence-based behavioral therapies.
 Patients overcome active addiction by engaging in individual counseling, peer support groups, and mindfulness-based therapies.

 If you or someone you love is addicted to cocaine, recovery is possible.
 For more information on cocaine addiction, or to learn about treatment options near you, reach out to a Vertava Health of Massachusetts specialist today.